 Many kids with ADHD don’t have that kind of control.
 This may be because the parts of their brain that help them stay focused and not get bored are “under-aroused.”
 They don’t fire as efficiently as those of their peers.

 The brain may also not properly activate certain chemicals that make activities satisfying, so they feel less encouraged to stay focused on them.
 This, too, can be read as “boredom” for kids with ADHD.

 There’s another important factor at play when it comes to boredom and the ADHD brain.
 Kids with ADHD

-executive functioning skills, or the brain’s management system.
+have trouble with executive functioning skills, or the brain’s management system.

 Kids with ADHD often brim with big ideas about all kinds of exciting things they want to do.
 But they struggle with the planning, organization, and problem-solving skills to carry them out.